Tips on teaching, technique, practicing and more from members of the FLUTE listserv. Used with permission.

 Subject: Dyslexia & Music-Reading (long)

-I've had a couple of beginners with dyslexia and other eye tracking issues.
-All had problems with spatial awareness and this manifested
+I've had a couple of beginners with dyslexia and other eye tracking

-itself in their ability to track pitch and pulse (visually, on a staff).
-You may need to create your own materials at first or you may
+staff).
+You may need to create your own materials at first or you

 have to modify your beginning method significantly.